The boundaries of beat 2 are south of T.L. Pink Blvd. (Clay Street) to the Union Pacific railroad tracks and west of Collins Road to the city limits.

 Officer Vladimir Golovine

-During the month of April, I discovered three vehicles that are in violation of the City of Richmond Junk Vehicle Ordinance.
-I issued written notices of the City Ordinance violation to 305 Mellon, 1800 Preston #12 and #27.
-Under the same City of Richmond Ordinance a green Mercury was removed from 1800 Preston #22, a brown Chevrolet from 1800 Preston #2 and a green Chevrolet SUV from 1800 Preston #7.
+During the month of November, I discovered three vehicles that are in violation of the City or Richmond Junk Vehicle Ordinance.
+I issued written notices of violation of the City of Richmond Junk Vehicle Ordinance to 2003 George, 1800 Preston #22 and #27.
+Under the same ordinance a tan Nissan was removed from 2007 George, a red Dodge pickup from 2000 George, and a green Chevrolet SUV from 1800 Preston #7.

-During the month of April I met with the two registered sex offenders that this Beat has and had them complete the registration form as required.
+During the month of November I met with the two registered sex offenders that this Beat has.
+They completed the registration form as required.